ColsonZhang/ASR-SPN/readme_en.md

 4. Model training: When performing model training, configure the path in each file in the `./Train/` directory, and then `execute `dtwsplit.py`, `datasplit.py` and `train_spn.ipynb` files in sequence.
 Among them, please use jupyter lab/notebook to open `train_spn.ipynb`, and execute them in order from top to bottom.

 5. Save model: There is a function to export SPN model in `train_spn.ipynb`, you only need to configure the path.

+## other instructions

+Since the complete training data is relatively large, only a small data set is placed in the warehouse.
+If necessary, please download Google Speech Command by yourself or download it from Baidu Cloud Disk.
+(Link: https://pan.baidu.com/s/1fXTGaAYHVPDtipNF287x-w Extraction code: qwi2 )